Root Canal & Endodontic Therapy Treatments in Madison, WI

-Root canal therapy from Total Care Dental is easy and fairly painless, removing infected material and helping to restore your oral health.
+Our Root canal and endodontic therapy in Madison, WI is designed to provide comfort and effectiveness when removing infected material and improving your oral health.

 What is a Root Canal?

-Root canal therapy is a dental procedure that treats infected or damaged tooth pulp to save the natural tooth and relieve pain.
+Root canal therapy is an endodontic procedure that treats infected or damaged tooth pulp to save the natural tooth and relieve pain.
 Once the pulp becomes infected, an abscess or pocket of pus from a bacterial infection can form.
-The infection must be treated in a timely manner to avoid potentially severe health concerns and relieve the often extreme pain you may be experiencing.
+The infection must be treated in a timely manner to avoid severe health concerns and relieve the often extreme pain you may be experiencing.

-Root canal procedures are generally performed to save a tooth that is otherwise healthy but has been damaged (such as a cracked tooth) or infected from within.
-The procedure can be done in one or more visits to the dentist, depending on the severity of the infection or damage to the tooth.
-There are around 15 million root canal procedures performed each year, with more than 41,000 procedures every day1.
+Root canal procedures are generally performed to save a healthy tooth with damage (such as a cracked tooth) or infection from within.
+Root canals can be done in one or more visits to the dentist, depending on the severity of the infection or damage to the tooth.
+There are around 15 million root canal procedures performed each year, with more than 41,000 procedures every day.

-Root canal treatments are necessary when an untreated dental cavity reaches all the way to the pulp or if tooth trauma causes nerve damage.
-Once the pulp becomes infected, it can begin to eat away at the surrounding bone (known as an abscess).
+Root canal treatments are necessary when an untreated dental cavity reaches to the pulp or if tooth trauma causes nerve damage.
+Once the pulp becomes infected, it can eat away at the surrounding bone (known as an abscess).
 The infected pulp may be painful and will require treatment as it cannot heal on its own.

 Symptoms of a Root Canal